Which city is cheaper, Boston or New Orleans?

 It rains a lot this time of the year in New Orleans.
 New Orleans usually gets more rain in January than Boston.
 New Orleans gets 5.2 inches (131 mm) of rain, while Boston receives 3.4 inches (87 mm) of rain this time of the year.

 The spring attracts plenty of travelers to both New Orleans and Boston.
+Most visitors come to New Orleans for the activities around the city during these months.
 Also, the spring months attract visitors to Boston because of the beaches, the activities around the city, and the natural beauty.

 New Orleans is much warmer than Boston in the spring.
-The temperature in New Orleans is usually 68°F (20°C) in April, and Boston stays around 48°F (9°C).
+The daily temperature in New Orleans averages around 68°F (20°C) in April, and Boston fluctuates around 48°F (9°C).

 People are often attracted to the plentiful sunshine in Boston this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives more sunshine than Boston during spring.
 New Orleans gets 254 hours of sunny skies, while Boston receives 225 hours of full sun in the spring.